WICG/turtledove/FLEDGE.md

 #### 2.4 Scoring Bids in Component Auctions

-Seller worklets running in component auctions behave a little differently.
-They still expose a scoreAd() function to score each bid from the component auction's buyers, however all of its arguments come from the component auction, including `auctionConfig`. `browserSignals` has an additional `topLevelSeller` field, which contains the seller of the top-level auction.
-Instead of returning just a bid, `scoreAd()` returns an object with the following fields:
+Seller scripts in component auctions behave a little differently.
+They still expose a `scoreAd()` function to score each bid from the component auction's buyers, however all of its arguments come from the component auction, including `auctionConfig`. `browserSignals` has an additional `topLevelSeller` field, which contains the seller of the top-level auction.
+Instead of returning just a desireability score, `scoreAd()` returns an object with the following fields:

 * ad: Arbitrary metadata to pass to the top-level seller.
 * desirability: Numeric score of the bid.
 Must be positive or the ad will be rejected.

-Once all the bids passed to the component auction's seller worklet have been scored, the bid with the highest score will be passed to the top-level seller worklet.
-For that bid, the top-level seller's worklet is passed the `ad` value from the component auction seller worklet, and there is an an additional `componentSeller` field in the `browserSignals`, which has the seller for the component auction.
+Once all of a component auction's bids have been scored by the component auction's seller script, the bid with the highest score is passed to the top-level seller to score.
+For that bid, the top-level seller's `scoreAd()` method is passed the `ad` value from the component auction seller's `scoreAd()` method, and there is an an additional `componentSeller` field in the `browserSignals`, which is the seller for the component auction.
 All other values are the same as if the bid had come from an interest group participating directly in the top-level auction.
-In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller's scoring worklet.
+In the case of a tie, one of the highest scoring bids will be chosen randomly and only that bid will passed to the top-level seller to score.

+The ultimate winner of the top-level auction is the single bid the top-level seller script gives the highest score.
+This may either be the winning bid of one of the component auctions, or a bid from one of the `interestGroupBuyers` in the `AuctionConfig` of the top-level auction.
+Those bids will scored directly by the top-level seller script without having to win any component auction.

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)